Tune

 Introduction

-Orbit is a music streaming platform for music lovers who want to connect with their favourite artists and other fans.
+Tune is a music streaming platform for music lovers who want to connect with their favourite artists and other fans.
 Developed as a UI-focused project, design decisions were made within an accelerated timeline with limited opportunity for formal research.

 Timeline